Art Deco Ceiling Lamp “Simonet Frères”

 Simonet Frères is one of the most remarkable French lighting companies of the Art Deco period.

-French Art Deco ceiling chandelier by Simonet Frères, Paris, circa 1930
+French Art Deco ceiling chandelier by Simonet Frères

-This exceptional chandelier from the Parisian manufacturer Simonet Frères impressively embodies the elegance and formal rigor of French Art Deco from the late 1920s and early 1930s.
-The long-established firm Simonet Frères, located on the Rue des Archives in Paris, had specialized in the production of high-quality lighting fixtures and finely crafted bronze mounts since the early 20th century.
-Particularly characteristic is the combination of metallic precision with artfully designed glass shades made of pressed and frosted glass, often created in collaboration with renowned artists of the time.
-This chandelier captivates with its architecturally structured body: the vertically rising, austere struts lend the light an almost cathedral-like quality, while the stylized, upward-curving metal leaves mark the transition from functional object to sculptural form.
-This dynamic design is typical of the heyday of Art Deco, in which geometric clarity and decorative refinement merge into a harmonious whole.
-The six spherical lampshades made of finely textured, satin-finished pressed glass produce a pleasantly diffused, warm light.
-Such glass was a central design element of Parisian lighting design at that time and underscores the luxurious yet modern appeal of the lamp.
+This exceptional chandelier by the Parisian manufacturer Simonet Frères impressively embodies the elegance and rigor of French Art Deco from the late 1920s and early 1930s.
+The long-established company Simonet Frères, located on Rue des Archives in Paris, specialized in high-quality lighting fixtures and finely crafted bronzes from the beginning of the 20th century.
+A particularly characteristic feature is the combination of metallic precision and artfully designed lampshades made of pressed and frosted glass.
+These shades were often created in collaboration with renowned artists of the time.

-Simonet Frères is among those French lighting manufacturers who particularly convincingly embody the transition from the decorative arts of the 1920s to the mature design language of Art Deco.
-On the art market, the company appears as a French manufacturer or publisher of lamps and chandeliers from the 1920s and 1930s; surviving pieces are primarily made of brass, bronze, nickel-plated bronze, and with pressed, satin-finished, or patinated glass.
+Simonet Frères is among the French lighting manufacturers that most convincingly represent the transition from the decorative arts of the 1920s to the mature design language of Art Deco.
+In the art market, the company is known as a French manufacturer and distributor of lamps and chandeliers from the 1920s and 1930s.
+Extant pieces are primarily made of brass, bronze, silver-plated bronze, and pressed, satin-finished, or patinated glass.